DebugSteven/ghc-compiler-errors/cfp.md

 we get in GHCi.
 Code examples will iterate through examples of common beginner mistakes.
 The presentation will show how beginner errors can compound and lead them to misinterpret the problem.
-Beginners will benefit from having another documented resource to look at for solving GHC type errors after the presentation.
 It will show attendees these errors are difficult to figure out, but that they have all the tools to figure out their code mistakes and with a little practice, they'll be explaining errors to new beginners.